cloud-explorer/blog/source/_posts/integrating-sitecore-with-azure-cdn-–-part-1.md

 title: Integrating Sitecore with Azure CDN – Part 1
 date: 2016-03-02 18:56:56
 tags: ['Azure', 'CDN', 'Sitecore']
+excerpt: "This will be the first in a multiple part blog series in which we discuss the various steps involved and option available while integrating a Sitecore with Azure CDN.
+In this post we will discuss what Sitecore has out of the box."
 ---

 This will be the first in a multiple part blog series in which we discuss the various steps involved and option available while integrating a Sitecore with Azure CDN.
 In this post we will discuss what Sitecore has out of the box.